Thank you and welcome back to the Rush Limbaugh Program.

 What they're doing is their aim is to put every other business out of business, which they have been very successful in doing in many cases.

-I just where do you get that?
+Jan, where do you get that?

-Well, we haven't been here long, so I don't know anything in this community, but one of your last callers, uh a small business has really taken a shot.
+Well, we haven't been here long, so I don't know anything in this community.

-And and the small business owners, I mean, she's right, they cannot compete with Walmart because I hate I hate to interrupt, but let me just ask you a simple question then.
+Jan, I hate to interrupt, but let me just ask you a simple question then.

-You've been there a short time, you've been in Fayetteville.
+You've been there a short time.

 Can you name anybody who's been driven out of business by Walmart?

-Um, how about service merchandise?
+Well, how about service merchandise?

 What's service merchandise?

-I know uh in several of the cities that we live, the service merchandise went out of business.
+I know in several of the cities that we live, the service merchandise went out of business.

 By Walmart?